-In addition, we announced that we have begun preclinical drug development work on a fifth indication under the HerpeCide program, namely (v) viral Acute Retinal Necrosis (v-ARN), intravitreal injection.
+Further, we have announced that we have begun preclinical drug development work on a fifth indication under the HerpeCide program, namely (v) viral Acute Retinal Necrosis (v-ARN), intravitreal injection.

 The Company reports that it is close to identifying a clinical candidate for VZV shingles skin cream topical treatment.
-Recently, we have been able to scale up production to make sufficient amounts of the lead candidates for a preliminary rat toxicology study.
+We have successfully scaled up production to make sufficient amounts of the lead candidates for a preliminary rat toxicology study, in the previous quarter.